Twin Cities, Gemini

 But appearances were deceiving.

 As usual, Agape appraised Cadence’s body from beneath her librarianesque glasses as they spoke of the hosts and hostesses working at her business front.
-As usual, Agape said, “If you’re not going to work in the medical field as a transmutationist, you might as well come work for me.
+And as usual, Agape said, “If you’re not going to work in the medical field as a Transmutationist, you might as well come work for me.
 Being able to change what you look like would be very popular with the patrons.”

 To which Cadence responded with, “I’m already popular with your patrons by personality alone, Agape.”

-Cadence greeted Caporegime Benedetto next.
+Cadence greeted Caporegime Benedetto, the realtor, next.
 Benedetto was a large man that made everyone in the room seem like dwarves.
 He had bad burn scars eating up half his face from the war and always seemed to be grimacing, but his loud and booming laugh was jolly enough to brighten anyone’s day.
 Even Verga had gotten along with him before he’d kicked the bucket.

-Cavallo received Cadence’s next greeting, but the old man kept the conversation short and brief stating that he had other people he needed to greet too.
+White Knight Cavallo received Cadence’s next greeting, but the old man kept the conversation short and brief, stating that he had other people he needed to greet too.
 Or maybe he thought he was above her now since he’d recently been given the title of Caporegime.
 Cadence didn’t blame him.
 It was natural.

-A minute later she spotted the police commissioner of the city intermingling with one of the lower-ranking executives and immediately ducked her head.
+A minute later she spotted the police commissario of the city intermingling with one of the lower-ranking executives and immediately ducked her head.
 Vincente Giustizia.
-Although Ricardo paid the commissioner off well enough, he was still someone she didn’t want remembering her face too well.
+Although Ricardo paid the commissario off well enough, he was still someone she didn’t want remembering her face too well.
 The man was praised for his pretty boy face and suave personality, but he just rubbed Cadence the wrong way.

 After making her last round greeting the Romano heads and a couple of their underlings, Cadence laid eyes on someone who was not intermingled with the rest of the chattering crowd.
 She approached this person slowly, thoughtfully, and then reached out to tap her shoulder.